Migrant domestic workers: Social isolation

 Regardless of their country of employment, migrant domestic workers experience social isolation from the local community, as well as from their home community, resulting from the move to a different country.
 Since they typically leave their families behind, migrant domestic workers are separated physically from their social network, including their children and close relatives, which contributes to their social isolation.
 The language and cultural barriers further complicate this transition and make it difficult for these workers to connect with the local population.
 Due to the language barrier, migrant domestic workers know little to nothing about the local laws to protect themselves from abuse in the work place.
 This prevents them from raising awareness about their working conditions and from forming collective action.

 Negative perceptions of migrant domestic workers

 In addition to their social isolation, the international community often negatively characterizes these workers and their profession as culturally inferior.
 In many countries, migrant domestic workers have a reputation for being "unskilled, low-end and expendable," which contributes to their vulnerability to abuse and exploitation.
-In February 2020, A former policewoman was sentenced to two weeks' jail after pleading guilty to two charges of assaulting her domestic worker.
-In September 2020 the son of the Singapore employer of a Filipina maid had committed an offence under the Protection from Harassment Act whereby the accused had stated "she was only a maid, was poor and had no right to be in Singapore".
-Similarly, one Singaporean woman was angry at her domestic help and accused her of being a prostitute and trying to sleep with her husband.
 Gender stereotypes and bias also add to their negative perception, particularly in the case of female domestic migrant workers who experience "disadvantages arising from their gender and the low social status assigned to domestic work."
 Discrimination is not only limited to gender, but also extends to race, class and ethnicity.